 One other practice he uses contributes a small amount of nitrogen during the growing season.
 After mowing the orchard once in the spring, he applies a low rate of glyphosate to stunt grass and reduce its competition for water and nutrients.
-At the same time, this chemical mowing encourages white Dutch clover, a low-growing ground cover that prevents erosion and fixes some nitrogen that becomes
+At the same time, this chemical mowing encourages white Dutch clover, a low-growing ground cover that prevents erosion and fixes some nitrogen that becomes slowly available.

 Facing pear psylla

 Pear psylla is a problem very hard to approach with insecticides alone.
 Psylla fairly quickly becomes resistant to the insecticides.
 That was partly what drove pears from Michigan, he said.

 Rood recalls how, in the 1960s, a heavy freeze one year took out the pear crop.
 Growers cut back on sprays for psylla, encouraging a population build-up, and that same year, perthane, which was the one insecticide then effective against psylla, became unavailable.